aritra-2506/Reconstruction-of-3D-CT-Volume-from-2D-X-ray-Images-using-Deep-Learning/README.md

 The final setup uses a 2D UNet, Adam optimizer, Decomposition + Reconstruction Loss and SSIM and PSNR as metrics.
 SSIM.png, PSNR.png and loss.png are stored in slices inside 'results' folder.

 The maximum validation accuracy (SSIM) that was recorded was 72%.
 Slices 133.png, 166.png and 172.png which are the corrsponding slices out of 256 and reference DRRs, Frontal, Lateral and Top, as DRRs.png inside Reference DRR, are stored in results folder.

+Steps:

+1. Clone the repository.
+2. Download the LIDC Dataset from the internet.
+3. Use the data_generation.py file for inputs (DRRs) generation and labels (CT volume) resampling and generation.
+Before that, change the path to input_folder of LIDC dataset and also to the output_folder, where you want to save the dataset.
+Alternately, you can use the MeVisLab setup mentioned above for both resampling and data generation.
+A batch size of 2 would be an input torch tensor of shape [2, 3, 256, 256] (as there are 3 different views of DRR for a single patient and there are 2 patients) and output from the network would be a tensor of shape [2, 256, 256, 256] as it is a volume of are 256 slices (z), each of shape [256 (x) by 256 (y)] each.
+4. Save the dataset within the 'aritra_project' folder as dataset.
+5. Select the suitable number of patients from the whole dataset.
+6. Change the path to dataset in data_loader.py, the path to saving results in visualize.py, the path to loading state dictionaries and saving the application output in app.py.
+7. Install all the necessary libraries present in the code.
+8. Run main.py file.
+9. SSIM, PSNR and loss and all other essentials will be stored inside 'results' folder inside 'aritra_project' folder.
+Application output will be stored inside 'slices' folder inside 'results' folder.